reZach/secure-electron-template/docs/architecture.md

 This template is laid out in order to maintain a clear separation-of-concerns (SoC) and composability in order for you to take the template in any way you need to build your app.
 At the root level we have a few folders:

 ```
-.webpack/
 app/
 docs/
 resources/
 ```

-#### .webpack
-Where the bundled scripts will live.
-Unless you need to do something advanced you probably should leave this folder alone.

 #### app
 Contains everything for your app.
 All of your js/css files will go here as well as the electron-specific code.
 You can go [here](https://github.com/reZach/secure-electron-template/blob/master/docs/app.md) to find more information about this directory.